f5devcentral/ansible-role-f5app_services_package/README.md

     f5app_services_package_path

 Path to the RPM package on the Ansible controller.
-This parameter is used when **installing** or **removing** RPM packages that are already downloaded.
+This parameter is used when **downloading** a package or just **installing** RPM packages that are already downloaded.
 When **removing** package if the full path to the package is provided, the filename will be cherry picked to properly remove the package.

     f5app_services_package_url

 The full url of the requested RPM package to be downloaded for installation on the BIG-IP.

-    f5app_services_package_destination

-The destination on the Ansible controller, where the requested RPM is downloaded.
-Parameter is mandatory when downloading RPM package.

     f5app_services_package_checksum_url